opengrowingalliance/specifications/v2.0/ogsp-root-spec.md

 ### 6.3 Sustainability Plan

-To ensure long-term viability, OGSP has established:
+To ensure long-term viability, OGP has established:

 - **Governance Sustainability**: Structures for maintaining governance over time
 - **Funding Models**: Approaches for sustaining development and maintenance